Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 107 active transport stops operating in Shortland - Jesmond, consisting of a mix of train and bus services.
-These stops are served by 76 individual routes, collectively offering 5,049 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 148 meters from the nearest stop.
+The analysis indicates that there are 107 active transport stops operating within Shortland-Jesmond.
+These stops offer a mix of train and bus services.
+They are serviced by 76 individual routes, collectively providing 5,049 weekly passenger trips.

-Service frequency averages 721 trips per day across all routes, equating to approximately 47 weekly trips per stop.
+The report rates transport accessibility as excellent, with residents typically located 148 meters from the nearest transport stop.
+Service frequency averages 721 trips per day across all routes, equating to approximately 47 weekly trips per individual stop.

 Frequently Asked Questions - Transport